Can Uzun: International career

 Uzun competed for the Turkish youth national teams.
 In 2021, he was called up to the Turkey U17 squad and played in a few matches.
 In 2022, he competed with his squad at the U17 European Championship, hosted in Israel.
 The Turkish team was eliminated after the group stage.
 However, Uzun managed to score his team's only two goals, during the competition.
 In November 2022, he played two matches with the Turkey U18, against the Uzbekistan U18 and captained the team.

 The 17-year-old was called up for the first time to the Turkey national under-21 football team in September 2023, but, owing to a slight injury, he had to withdraw from two qualification matches for the U21 European Championship in 2025.

-Uzun, whose parents are both from Turkey, chose to represent the Turkish Football Federation (TFF) over the DFB in early March 2024, despite the fact that he could have represented both as a dual citizen.
+Uzun, whose parents are both from Turkey, chose to represent the Turkish Football Federation (TFF) over the DFB in early March 2024, despite the fact that he could have represented either as a dual citizen.

 For two international matches later that month, Turkish national coach, Vincenzo Montella, called up three players for the first time, including Uzun.
-The striker was substituted in the last moments of Turkey's first match, which ended 0-1 against Hungary.
+The striker was substituted in the last moments of Turkey's first match, which ended 0–1 against Hungary.
 He was later included in the tentative roster for the 2024 European Championship in Germany, but Uzun did not make the final squad.

+On 2 June 2026, Uzun was selected in the 26-man squad for the 2026 FIFA World Cup.